EugeneLoy/play2-openshift-quickstart/README.md

 You may leave the message empty and it will add something like "deployed on Thu Mar 29 04:07:30 ART 2012", you can also pass a "-q" parameter to skip the "clean compile" option.

-A step by step example: deploying computer-database sample app to openshift
+A step by step example: deploying computer-database sample app to OpenShift
 ---------------------------------------------------------------------------

-You can add openshift support to an already existing play application.
+You can add OpenShift support to an already existing play application.

 Let's take the computer-database sample application.